 Identifying different species of bamboo can be very difficult.
 The best technique is to spend a lot of time among the bamboo and get to know as many varieties as possible.
 The most helpful indicating factors include the size and shape of the culms, the size and shape of the leaves, and the branching pattern.
 Experts will pay close attention to smaller details in the fresh shoots, the culm sheaths and the internodal joints.

 The following article should serve as something of an introductory lesson in identifying bamboo species, filled with lots of photographs for reference.
 To become a real expert in recognizing bamboo, a person could spend a lifetime studying the leaves and branches of these remarkable grasses.
-But this will give beginner and intermediate gardeners a reasonable orientation and a place to get started.
+But the bamboo pictures and scientific names shown below will give beginner and intermediate gardeners a reasonable orientation and a place to get started.

 Identifying running bamboo